Episode 2 of Grand Designs: The Street, sees two couples self build their new homes at Graven Hill in Bicester.

-In episode 2, we take a closer look at the Block House and the Barn House, following the self-build journeys of two neighbouring young couples in their 20s, as each hope to create their dream first home.
+In the episode we saw Block House and Barn House, following the self-build journeys of two neighbouring young couples in their 20s, as each hope to create their dream first home.

 Plot 4: Jack and Hannah